Utu-hengal: Copper-alloy vase

 A copper-alloy vase, now in the British Museum (BM 1999,0731.1), has an inscription by Utu-hengal:

 [This is] Utu-hegal, Powerful male, King of Uruk, King of the four quarters.
 Whoever erases the inscription and writes his own name instead or who, on account of this curse, has someone else take hold of it and remove it, may his reign be cut short!
 May his progeny be wiped out!
 May An, king of the gods, And Inanna, lady of Uruk, ... curse him!

 — Utu-hengal copper-alloy vase inscription.

 Stone fragment

 Another fragmentary inscription of Utu-hengal, also in the British Museum, only mentions his name and titulature: "Utu-hengal, the great man, King of Uruk, King of the four quarters of the world".

 Part of a stone monument inscribed with the name of "Utu-hengal, the great man, King of Uruk, King of the four quarters of the world".
-Circa 2125 BCE.
+Circa 2125 BC.
 From Ur, Iraq.
 The British Museum, London.